Activator: A spring-loaded adjusting instrument that utilizes an extremely rapid pulse to help restore normal functioning in the body.

 Bursitis: A condition in which the bursa, or fluid filled sacks that cushion joints, become swollen.

 Calorie: A unit of energy in food.
-Carbohydrates have 4 calories per gram.
-Proteins have 4 calories per gram.
-Fat has 9 calories per gram for energy/body function.
+For energy/body function: carbohydrates have 4 calories per gram; proteins have 4 calories per gram; fats have 9 calories per gram; and alcohols have 7 calories per gram.